Borna Virus

 In humans, no case of inflammation of the brain (encephalitis) caused by Bornavirus has yet occurred in Austria.
 In Germany, infections of humans with classical Bornavirus (BoDV-1) were detected for the first time in 2018, resulting in Bornasch disease being classified as a zoonosis.

-Shrews are considered to be the pathogen reservoir of the classic Borna disease virus (BoDV-1): they carry the virus throughout their lives without becoming ill themselves.
-In the past ten years, numerous new bornaviruses have been discovered in birds and reptiles that can be clearly distinguished from the causative agent of Borna disease in horses.
-These include bornavirus of squirrels (VSBV-1), which was described as causing central nervous disease in breeders of variegated squirrels in Germany in 2015.
+Shrews are considered to be the reservoir of the classical Borna disease virus (Borna disease virus, BoDV-1): they carry the virus throughout their lives without becoming ill themselves.
+Over the past ten years, numerous new bornaviruses have been discovered in birds and reptiles that can be clearly distinguished from the pathogen that causes Borna disease in horses.
+These include the Borna virus of squirrels (VSBV-1), which was described in Germany in 2015 as the cause of central nervous diseases in breeders of coloured squirrels.

-In humans, no case of inflammation of the brain (encephalitis) caused by bornaviruses has yet occurred in Austria.
-In Germany, infections of humans with classical bornavirus (BoDV-1) were detected for the first time in 2018, resulting in Borna disease being classified as a zoonosis.
+In Austria, no case of inflammation of the brain (encephalitis) caused by Bornaviruses has yet occurred in humans.
+In Germany, infections of humans with the classic Bornavirus (BoDV-1) were detected for the first time in 2018.

 Contact